 Well folks, I just wrapped up a one-of-a-kind training session where a new admin who’s never seen “Setup” or “Queue Setup” before was trained on deploying an end-to-end workflow solution for our Corporate Communications group at Truist in an hour.
 Check out the raw, unedited recording here or in the Archives.

 We evaluated the stakeholder’s needs in a brief session last week, developed the solution today, and their teams will be in production tomorrow.
-From there, we’ll add some forms and show them how to manage his templates… easy stuff.
+From there, we’ll add some forms and show them how to manage their templates… easy stuff.
 Hit me up if WFPro Package Manifest is your destiny and you’d like some training in your world.
 Getting work done is easy if you follow my lead.

 You can’t document sequential actions on an issue.
 They’re unplanned topics or problems that need to be resolved by action, otherwise known as tasks.
 There’s just no way around it.
 If you could see the “hacks” people have come up with in my environment over the years in attempts to plan work using issues, you would understand what I mean.
 It just never works because it’s inconsistent with the way people work.
 The “too much overhead creating projects” argument doesn’t hold weight with me anymore so every time someone wants to remain in “issue” world, I think of them as problem-focused instead of solution-focused… also known as people I don’t want to work with.
 But with coaching and common sense, people begin to realize pretty quickly that Workfront was designed to be consistent with the way we work, which happens to always be the same when performed correctly.